georgercarder/walk_thru_phase0/README.md

 // TODO INCLUDE LINKS

-With the /* TODO HUMAN SOUNDING ADJECTIVES explaining leadup */ of various beacon-chain testnets  we were curious to get a hands-on introduction to the various entities in the Eth 2.0 protocol .
-There is a great deal written online about Eth 2.0  and facets of its various phases so we figure the simplest way to get a view into Phase 0 of this upgrade is to just follow our nose and trace the interactions of some existing clients.
+With the eagerly anticipated release of various beacon-chain testnets we were curious to get a hands-on introduction to the various entities in the Eth 2.0 protocol.
+There is a great deal written online about Eth 2.0 and facets of its various phases so we figure the simplest way for us to get a unified view into Phase 0 of this upgrade is to just follow our nose and trace the interactions of some existing clients.

 This is an Ethereum blog, so we assume the reader is familiar with Ethereum as a platform as well as the motivation for the upgrade to Eth 2.0.
 If not, check out these links to get up to speed.

-// rough outline of upgrade and phases here TODO
+The Eth2.0 upgrade is to be rolled out in phases.
+The large dedicated community designing and engineering this upgrade has broken the roll out into 4 phases:

+- Phase 0: the beacon chain (the current phase)

+- Phase 1: the shard chains

+- Phase 1.5: mainnet becomes a shard

+- Phase 2: fully formed shards

+In this exploration we will focus on the current phase, Phase 0.
 Our goal is to learn about each node in this upgrade.
 We'll do this by building and running the respective software, describing its role in this phase (Phase 0) and the ultimate roll-out (Phase 2), and actually tracing its interactions within the system.

 The guide we are following is the Eth2 Launch Pad for the Medalla testnet .